2021 World Series

 The 2021 World Series was the championship series of Major League Baseball's (MLB) 2021 season.
-The 117th World Series was a best-of-seven playoff between the National League (NL) champion Atlanta Braves and the American League (AL) champion Houston Astros.
+The 117th edition of the World Series, it was a best-of-seven playoff between the National League (NL) champion Atlanta Braves and the American League (AL) champion Houston Astros.
 The series began on October 26 and concluded on November 2.

 The Braves won the series four games to two.
 It was their fourth World Series title, their first since 1995, and their second in Atlanta—the first time they had won a second title in a city.

 The Braves advanced to the World Series after winning the NL East division title.
 Atlanta then defeated the Milwaukee Brewers in the NL Division Series and the Los Angeles Dodgers in the NL Championship Series.
 The Astros advanced to the ALDS after winning the AL West.
 Houston then defeated the Chicago White Sox in the AL Division Series and the Boston Red Sox in the AL Championship Series.

 The Astros had home-field advantage because they had a better regular-season record than the Braves.
 The series was played in a 2–3–2 format, with the Astros hosting Games 1, 2, and 6 (and 7 if it was necessary); and the Braves hosting Games 3, 4, and 5.
 The teams split the first two games, which were played at Minute Maid Park in Houston, and the Braves won Games 3 and 4 at Truist Park in Atlanta to take a 3–1 lead.
 The Astros won Game 5, returning the series to Houston.
 The Braves won Game 6 to win the World Series.
 Jorge Soler was awarded the World Series Most Valuable Player Award after batting .300 in the series with home runs in three of the Braves victories, each time giving them a lead they would never surrender.
 This would also be the final World Series where the designated hitter rule was used only in the American League ballpark.

 Background

 The team with the better regular-season winning percentage, the Houston Astros, had home-field advantage in the series, thus hosting Games 1, 2, and 6 (and would have hosted Game 7 if needed).

 The Astros and Braves had previously met in the postseason five times, in the National League Division Series when the Astros competed in the National League.
 Of those five series, the Braves won three (1997, 1999, and 2001) while the Astros won two (2004 and 2005).
 The Astros and Braves played in the National League West from 1969 to 1993.
+This was the first World Series to be played entirely in the Deep South.

 The teams' jerseys lacked a World Series patch for the first time since 1997, though a patch was on their caps.